Mathematics is a successful and very popular subject in the school, with more than 100 students regularly pursuing it beyond GCSE each year.

 We boast a well-qualified staff who share a passion for the subject whilst each having their specialist areas, and we are always willing to discuss curriculum work and recreational mathematics with students outside of lessons.

-We also take part in the Hans Woyda Mathematics Competition every year, which gives some of the most able students from years 9, 11, 12 and 13 the opportunity to compete against similarly gifted students from other local schools.
+We also take part in the prestigious Hans Woyda Mathematics Competition every year, which gives some of the most able students from years 9, 11, 12 and 13 the opportunity to compete against similarly gifted students from other local schools.

 United Kingdom Mathematics Trust